 I was using a surface tablet to run Zoom etc and really that was too small as the view of the model from the studio camera was actually the best screen to be looking at.
 But that was small only about an 30cm by 10cm so not really useful.
 This was a learning point for future virtual shoots, I need a bigger viewing screen to get the inputs at a good size

-We shot four different sets and each had a different lighting setup.
-I was a bit too trigger happy and ended up this some 300 plus images. which was ok untill you have to try and get them on your computer.
+We shot four different sets, and each had a different lighting setup.
+I was a bit too trigger happy and ended up this some 300 plus images. which was ok until you have to try and get them on your computer.